 Lifestyle decision – scope for [action on] heat more than for electricity.
 Demand Management – managing that Demand Side Reduction and Demand Reduction when need it.
 Bringing forward use of electricity [in variety of new applications] when know over-supply [from renewable energy, supplied at negative cost].

-3 responses to “Keith MacLean : Big Choices”
+3 replies on “Keith MacLean : Big Choices”

 Hi Jo, excellent article, as always, and thanks for good links.
 Sadly, I think the choice has already been made between DH and heat pumps.
 The incentives for biomass and waste fuelled power stations are mainly loaded onto the electricity production.
 So using heat from these (steam cycle) stations becomes costly since supplying heat at DH temperatures would reduce the electric output and therefore reduce the main revenue.